JGCRI/gcam-doc/land.md

 With this policy, we can set aside some land, removing it from economic competition.
 This will result in that land area being fixed across time and any land expansion/contraction will not affect this area.

 The default in GCAM is to protect 90% of all non-commercial ecosystems.
-This protection level is specified in the GCAM data system; see `aglu.PROTECTION_DATA_SOURCE_DEFAULT` in [constants.R](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/R/constants.R).Users can define a custom percentage of protected lands using the parameter `aglu.PROTECT_DEFAULT`.
+This protection level is specified in the GCAM data system; see `aglu.PROTECTION_DATA_SOURCE_DEFAULT` in [constants.R](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/R/constants.R#L344).
+Users can define a custom percentage of protected lands using the parameter `aglu.PROTECT_DEFAULT`.

 #### Protection constraints based on land suitability and protection constraints
-Users can also specify spatially distinct levels of land availability by setting the parameter `aglu.PROTECTION_DATA_SOURCE_DEFAULT` to FALSE.
-In this case, levels of available land for expansion are decided based on levels of suitability (as defined by Zabel et al. 2014) and protection constraints(as defined by the IUCN.)
+Users can also specify spatially distinct levels of land availability by setting the parameter `aglu.PROTECTION_DATA_SOURCE_DEFAULT` to `FALSE`.
+In this case, levels of available land for expansion are decided based on levels of suitability (as defined by Zabel et al. 2014) and protection constraints (as defined by the IUCN).
 There are 7 mutually exclusive types of land based on these suitability and protection constraints.
-They are,
+They are:

 1. Unsuitable and Unprotected
 2. Suitable and Unprotected